 3. St Stephens Basilica

 If you are visiting Budapest in December you might just get lucky and see the choir practice some Christmas hymns.
-It was such a highlight to light a candle in this beautiful cathedral to a backdrop a live choir.
+It was such a highlight to light a candle in this beautiful cathedral to a backdrop of a live choir.

 Flavours include red velvet, caramel and pecan, oreo, and kinder bueno.
+I ordered the red velvet and classic chocolate chip, so so good.

 5 (i) Terror Museum

-Dive into Hungary’s dark fascist and communist past, at the Terror museum!
+Learn more about Hungary’s dark fascist and communist past, at the Terror museum!

-Once the former headquarters of the secret police who employed tactics such as propaganda, intimidation, interrogation, and spying to control the country’s population during the communist period.
+Once the former headquarters of the secret police who employed tactics such as propaganda, intimidation, interrogation, and spying to control the Hungarians during the communist period.
 Today, it is now a museum with exhibitions detailing these oppressive tactics, it is one of the more sombre things to do on this 3 day Budapest itinerary.

 Please note that tickets can only be purchased at the museum, and the museum is closed on Mondays.